jes/scamp-cpu/doc/UCODE.md

 We could use an unused bit to drive P+ directly so that it can be used concurrently with the ALU, in case that is ever useful.

-We also have 1 bit spare that we can toggle when !EO.
+We also have 2 bits spare that we can toggle when !EO.

 ## Extensibility